College of God's Gift: 1619: Foundation: The College of God's Gift at Dulwich

-On 21 June 1619 the letters patent were signed by James I authorising Edward Alleyn to establish a college in Dulwich to be called the College of God's Gift, in Dulwich in Surrey.
+On 21 June 1619 the letters patent were signed by James I authorising Edward Alleyn to establish a “colledge and hospitall” in Dulwich to be called the College of God's Gift, in Dulwich in Surrey.
 The term Dulwich College was used colloquially from that date, such as in 1675 when John Evelyn described his visit to "Dulwich College" in his Diary.
-However, for at least 263 years this colloquialism was incorrect as the school was part of the overall charitable foundation.
+However, for at least 263 years this colloquialism was incorrect as, even when the school that is considered that college’s genesis was founded (see 1842: The Grammar School) it was part of the overall charitable foundation.
 Edward Alleyn, as well as being a famous Elizabethan actor, was also a man of great property and wealth, derived mainly from places of entertainment including theatres, bear-gardens and brothels.All of these ventures were legitimate at the time and rumours that Alleyn turned his attention towards charitable pursuits out of fear for his moral well-being have been traced to the journalist George Sala and discredited.
 Since 1605, Alleyn had owned the manorial estate of Dulwich, and it may have been around this time that he first had the idea of establishing a college or hospital for poor people and the education of poor boys.

 The building on Dulwich Green of a chapel, a schoolhouse and twelve almshouses, began in 1613 and was completed in the autumn of 1616.
 On 1 September 1616 the chapel was consecrated by the Archbishop of Canterbury who became the official Visitor.
-However, Edward Alleyn faced objections from Francis Bacon, the Lord Chancellor, in getting the patent of incorporation that was necessary to secure the foundation's status as a college.
+However, Edward Alleyn faced objections from Francis Bacon, the Lord Chancellor, in getting the patent of incorporation that was necessary to secure the foundation's status as a college: He considered “Hospitalls” poor value for money; money that would be lost to the Treasury in death duties upon Alleyn’s demise.
 It was Alleyn's persistence that led to the foundation being endowed by James I's signing of the letters patent.